AS

 Documentation + Support: Investing into training and guidance.

-With new components, a refined color system, and elevated visibility, the final step was ensuring the work was scalable, replicable, and shippable.
+With new components, a refined color system, and improved accessibility in place, the final step was ensuring the work could scale across teams and ship smoothly.

-With new components, a refined color system, and elevated visibility, the final step was ensuring the work was scalable, replicable, and shippable.
+With new components, a refined color system, and improved accessibility in place, the final step was ensuring the work could scale across teams and ship smoothly.

 Impact: Designing for scalability, accessibility, and efficiency.